kablanian39/OS-Design/README.md

 5. Created Github account with username kablanian39
 6. Created public repository to store code that must be then cloned into my virtual box OS so that I may store all progress online

 Stay Tuned for future updates!
+And by the way this is me trying out vim since apparently it's built into my terminal.
+Is this how it's done?